 When it comes to you or your companions’ lively hood you need to know what to do in every situation.
 You could have the best gear possible in your survival kit, but if you don’t know how to use them then what’s the point?
-This list of best survival books are must reads that should be read thoroughly and even brought with you on your adventures where possible.
-After all,
+Below is a list of the best survival books everyone should read and study before heading to the backcountry.

 Knowledge is power.